mark-and-cristyn/mark-and-cristyn.github.io/index.md

 # Guest Accomodations

-As we are hosting a small event near our hometowns, we will not be arranging group accomodations.
+As we are hosting a small event near our hometowns, accomodations will be left up to individual guests.
 All of our wedding guests can receive 10% off their room rentals at the C-Hotel.
 Inform the reservation agent that you are part of the Vandergeest-Howard wedding on the 26th of July, and the discount will be applied to the room of your choice.

 # Gifts

-In lieu of a gift registry, we will have a money box available at the reception venue.
-We would like to thank you all for supporting us as we begin our new life together.
+As we embark on our married life, we are incredibly grateful for your support.
+If you would like to contribute to our future together, a contribution box will be available at the reception.
+However, please know that your presence at our wedding is what truly matters to us.

 # RSVP